openconfig/ondatra/README.md

 ## XML Test Report

-Ondatra has the abililty to output test results in JUnit XML format.
+Ondatra has the ability to output test results in JUnit XML format.
 If you pass `-xml=[path]` to your `go test` invocation, Ondatra will use [go-junit-report](https://github.com/jstemmer/go-junit-report) to translate the Go test log to an XML file at the provided path.